Vlog

 In recent years, "vlogging" has spawned a large community on social media, becoming one of the most popular forms of digital entertainment.
-It is popularly believed that, alongside being entertaining, vlogs can deliver deep context through imagery as opposed to written blogs.
+Vlogs combine visual and auditory elements, allowing creators to convey context that may be less apparent in written formats.

-Video logs (vlogs) also often take advantage of web syndication to allow for the distribution of video over the Internet using either the RSS or Atom syndication formats, for automatic aggregation and playback on mobile devices and personal computers (see video podcast).
+Video logs (vlogs) also often take advantage of web syndication to allow for distribution of the video over the Internet, using either the RSS or Atom syndication formats, for automatic aggregation and playback on mobile devices and personal computers (see video podcast).
+The vlog category is popular on the video-sharing platform YouTube.

 History

 In the 1980s, New York artist Nelson Sullivan documented his experiences travelling around New York City and South Carolina by recording videos in a distinctive vlog-like style.

 On January 2, 2000, Adam Kontras posted a video alongside a blog entry aimed at informing his friends and family of his cross-country move to Los Angeles in pursuit of show business, marking the first post on what would later become the longest-running video blog in history.
 In November of that year, Adrian Miles posted a video of changing text on a still image, coining the term vog to refer to his video blog.
 Filmmaker and musician Luuk Bouwman started in 2002 the now-defunct Tropisms.org site as a video diary of his post-college travels, one of the first sites to be called a vlog or videolog.
 In 2004, Steve Garfield launched his own video blog and declared that year "the year of the video blog".